 It would be nearly impossible to list all of Jerry Magnuson’s accomplishments in his illustrious career as machinist, engineer, designer, supercharger manufacturer and car builder, but his most visible body of work is the Magnuson Supercharger product line that still dominates the market in power output, efficiency and durability.
 Another one of Jerry’s icons is his ’32 Muroc roadster appropriately named “Magnatude” that was a collaboration between he and Chip Foose.
 It is a multi-award winner and can be considered the “standard” for ’32 Ford-style roadsters.

 There have been many other accomplishments along the way such as a revolutionary motorcycle design called the MagnaCycle, and his work with Yamaha on building the first drag bike to exceed 200mph.
 However, the most significant experience he brings to TrackMaster Products is the knowledge he gained while building Indy Cars for Dan Gurney’s All-American Racers.
-Jerry’s knowledge of suspension geometry and design, fabrication skills and how to design a car from scratch complete with engineering drawings has taken a traditional “Hot Rod” that is typically a hodge-poge of parts, and turned it into a world-class automobile capable of exceeding the performance envelope of the most exotic cars on the planet.
+Jerry’s knowledge of suspension geometry and design, fabrication skills and how to design a car from scratch complete with engineering drawings has taken a traditional “Hot Rod” generally built up using generic sourced parts, and turned it into a world-class automobile capable of exceeding the performance envelope of the most exotic cars on the planet.

 Jerry is quick to mention that the new TrackMaster Products team is the strongest group of dedicated individuals that he has ever had the opportunity to work with.